wirginiaromanowska/Notes_On_Things/Smoke_And_Pyro.md

 - bindings: disturb firld is vector field on, disturb field - vel, threshold field density
 - allow editing, in disturb vector field: control field node needs to be type vector, after append lenght node
 ## 2. Gas particle to field
+### a) In DOP
+- smoke object
+- to apply data
+- to smoke solver
+- sop geo node to second imput of apply data
+- gas resize fluid dynamic to second imput of smoke solver

 - provide sop path
 ```
 `opimputpath("../",0)`